rempei-okada/relux.js/relux/README.md

 As a example, implement counters and Fibonacci counters in various patterns.
 Each feature can be sliced.
 A combination of multiple actions and one state is called a slice.

+All examples are written in TypeScript, but JavaScript can also be used.

 ## Create Initial State

 Create two slices of ```counter``` and ```Fib```.